andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 4. Log it for audit
 5. Publish events for other systems

-Example of default implementation of `carpool/SimpleCar.cs` - instead of Factory bulding block from DDD.
+Example of default implementation of `carpool/SimpleCar.cs` - instead of Factory building block from DDD.

 ```csharp